yunapotamus/story-builders/README.md

 - **@craft** - Research and prepare writing craft talks on specific topics
 - **@prompt** - Generate creative writing prompts and discuss your work
 - **@coach** - Celebrate milestones and get motivational support for your writing journey
-- **@recommend** - Get reading recommendations based on books and authors you've enjoyed
+- **@recommend** - Get reading recommendations based on books and authors you've enjoyed (provides suggestions first, then asks clarifying questions)

 ## Quick Start